How can you create SEO friendly content that can keep both users and search engines happy?

 Pro tip: Read How to write SEO Friendly titles Guide

 3. Pay attention to your introduction

 When crawling a webpage, search engines want to understand the context of a page and decide if this is something to include in their index, in the fastest possible way.

-Your job is to help them by mentioning your keywords in an introduction style paragraph at the beginning of your page.
+Your job is to help them in this task by mentioning your SEO keywords in an introduction-style paragraph at the beginning of your page.